 - Turn on Notifications on this final page.

 Viewing irregular rhythm notification data

 By definition, the irregular rhythm notification is just that, a notification.
 As such, when you receive the notification on your Apple Watch, it’s up to you to decide what to do with the information.
 Ideally, this is something you should discuss with your doctor, especially if the alert pops up regularly.

-Each time you receive a notice, it’s recorded in the Health app on iPhone.
+Each time you receive a notice, the Health app records it on your iPhone.
 To review this data:

 - Tap the Health app on iPhone.